aremu-smog/gads-2020/README.md

-# gads-2020
-Google Africa Developer Scholarship Phase II.
+### Google Africa Developer Scholarship Phase II.
 Google Cloud Practice Project

+# Usage
+Proof for the Quicklabs hands on labs can be found in the [/Screenshots](Screenshots folder)

+Translation of selected labs from Console to 100% command line instructions can be found in the [/Translation](Translation folder)